bigtigeraowu/bigtigeraowu/README.md

 ### Hi there 👋

-bigtigeraowu/bigtigeraowu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...?
   I do not have any work, if you consider the fact that I am just an undergrad cheering to jump into the wild world.
 - 🌱 I’m currently learning ...